3lLobo/silSwoleStats/README.md

 Don't try to configure ESLint your self!!!
 Use `npx create-next-app` instead and stick to the default.
 Same for stroybook.

-To redicrect automatically from one page to another use [middleware](https://nextjs.org/docs/messages/middleware-relative-urls).
+To redirect automatically from one page to another use [middleware](https://nextjs.org/docs/messages/middleware-relative-urls).

+Allowing SVGs inside nexjs Image - [here](https://nextjs.org/docs/api-reference/next/image#dangerously-allow-svg).